delvinsalman/Chatbot/README.md

     ```

 ### 🔑 **2.
 Configure API Keys**
-This application requires two API keys: one for Google's Gemini model and one for Hugging Face's Stable Diffusion XL model.
+This application requires two API keys: one for Google's Gemini model and one for Hugging Face's image generation models.

 1. Obtain a **Gemini API Key** from Google AI Studio.
 2. Obtain a **Hugging Face API Key** from the Hugging Face website.